karinstahel/papers-past-open-data-extraction/README.md

 This Python script uses multiprocessing to efficiently extract article data from METS/ALTO XML (in tar.gz files) in the [National Library of New Zealand's Papers Past open data](https://natlib.govt.nz/about-us/open-data/papers-past-metadata/papers-past-newspaper-open-data-pilot/overview-papers-past-newspaper-open-data-pilot).
 The script processes the archive files and saves extracted article data by newspaper issue as pandas dataframes in parquet format with detailed error and completion logging.
 Each row in the dataframe is an article in that newspaper issue.

+## Requirements

+### Python dependencies
+- Python 3.6 or higher
+- pandas
+- lxml
+- tqdm
+- **Either** one of the following Parquet file backends:
+  - pyarrow (recommended): `pip install pyarrow`
+  - fastparquet (alternative): `pip install fastparquet`

+The script will check for the presence of either pyarrow or fastparquet and exit with a clear error message if neither is available.

 ## Features

 - Extracts newspaper article content and layout related information from METS/ALTO XML files